-Groundwater Discharge Permit (GWP-198704058-N004):
+Groundwater Discharge Permit (GWP-198704058-N0064):

 - The Mount Sunapee Resort has a Groundwater Discharge Permit (GWP-198704058-N-006) for the unlined lagoons and spray irrigation site.
-Disposal of the treated wastewater on site is via infiltration from unlined lagoons and spray irrigation. - The most recent permit was issued June 13, 2018 and is valid until June 12, 2023. - The facility operators are keeping up with monthly operating reports and groundwater sampling as required by the permit.
-There are no known compliance issues. - Regarding the settled solids in the waste water lagoons, as long as Mount Sunapee maintains its Groundwater Discharge Permit, there is nothing in the NHDES Slidge Management rules (Env-Wq 800, http://des.nh.gov/organization/commissioner/legal/rulemaking/documents/env- wq800-adptpstd.pdf) that requires Mount Sunapee to remove in the future, then that process will be subject to the Sludge Management rules.
+Disposal of the treated wastewater on site is via infiltration from unlined lagoons and spray irrigation. - The most recent permit was issued June 13, 2018 and is valid until June 12, 2023. - The facility operators prepare operating reports and perform groundwater sampling pursuant to the permit.

-Wastewater Lagoon/Spray field System Status:

-The system is currently being operated in compliance with NHDES wastewater treatment and disposal requirements and standards.
+Wastewater Lagoon/Sprayfield System Status - The system operates under NHDES wastewater treatment and disposal requirements and standards.